5 highway dhabas in India- a must try

 Amrik Sukhdeb Dhaba on Nh1

-It is situated on the GT raod of Murthal Nh1 with classy surroundings.
+It is situated on the GT road of Murthal Nh1 with classy surroundings.
 You should not ignore it if you are passing by this highway.
-Once upon a time it was a small restaurant serving only the truck drivers but gradually it modified itself and now it has been a grand dhaba or restaurant, whatever you say.
-It is a well maintained tall building with air conditioned rooms and provide Chinese as well as Indian cuisine to the hungry travellers.
+Once upon a time, it was a small restaurant serving only the truck drivers but gradually it modified itself and now it has been a grand dhaba or restaurant, whatever you say.
+It is a well-maintained tall building with air-conditioned rooms and provides Chinese as well as Indian cuisine to hungry travelers.
 The main highlight of this amazing highway restaurant is aloo paratha and Amritsari Kulcha with delightful white butter.
 The taste of the servings is unforgettable and you would like to come over again and again.

 The Grand Lassi shop on NH 21

 Situated 25 kilometers away from Chandigarh, it is very easy to locate.
 Lassi is very famous in the state of Punjab.
-It is a traditional drink made from yoghurt and mixed with certain spices to create a thick creamy juice.
-The lassi made by them is very rich and travellers get relief after having such a lip smacking lassi in these hot summer days.
+It is a traditional drink made from yogurt and mixed with certain spices to create a thick creamy juice.
+The lassi made by them is very rich and travelers get relief after having such a lip-smacking lassi in these hot summer days.
 Other than this smooth cold beverage, the Grand Lassi shop is also engaged in making aloo paratha with butter and chana.
-This Punjabi shop prepares nice homemade yoghurt too, which is very unique from other Indian milk recipes.
+This Punjabi shop prepares nice homemade yogurt too, which is very unique from other Indian milk recipes.

-This is one of the most renowned dhaba among these 5 highway dhabas in India.
+This is one of the most renowned dhabas among these 5 highway dhabas in India.
 It stands 50 kilometers away from Leh at the roadside.
 It is a simple shop in appearance but the food is as flavorous as those of a good restaurant.
-It is an old eatery that has been serving the travellers on its way for a long time.
+It is an old eatery that has been serving travelers on its way for a long time.
 Both the Indians and foreigners find pleasure even in having a cup of black tea here.
-The personalised aloo paratha with gobi ki sabji is an awesome treat for lunch or dinner.
+The personalized aloo paratha with gobi ki sabji is an awesome treat for lunch or dinner.

 Bhajan tarka dhaba on NH 24

 The food in dhabas may become cheap but are more delicious.
-The hospitality is also better than restaurants.
-The food made by the dhabas is fresh and in most of the dhabas the eateries are made in front of our eyes.
-So with the help of the above useful information you may feel interested in dhabas and try some of these for a unique experience.
+Hospitality is also better than restaurants.
+The food made by the dhabas is fresh and in most of the dhabas, the eateries are made in front of our eyes.
+So with the help of the above useful information, you may feel interested in dhabas and try some of these for a unique experience.